capaj/typeorm/README.md

 <a href="https://github.com/typeorm/typeorm/graphs/contributors"><img src="https://opencollective.com/typeorm/contributors.svg?width=890&showBtn=false" /></a>

+## TC39 decorators proposal

+Please if you enjoy typeORM, go and star repo with the [proposal-decorators ](https://github.com/tc39/proposal-decorators).
+That's a way to show the TC39 members that you are actively using decorators and you want to have them in the language.

 ## Sponsors

 Open source is hard and time-consuming.
 If you want to invest in TypeORM's future you can become a sponsor and allow our core team to spend more time on TypeORM's improvements and new features.
 [Become a sponsor](https://opencollective.com/typeorm)